rohnshrma/yogesh_DA/sql classes/Product_Sales_Analysis_Assignment.markdown

 This assignment focuses on analyzing and manipulating a product sales database using SQL.
 You will create a table, insert data for over 100 products, modify its structure, and perform queries to extract insights using only the following SQL concepts: INSERT, OFFSET, WHERE, AVG, SUM, MIN, MAX, LIMIT, SELECT, SELECT DISTINCT, operators (e.g., =, !=, <, >, <=, >=, LIKE, IN, NOT IN, AND, OR, IS NULL, NOT LIKE, BETWEEN), ALTER TABLE (ADD and DROP COLUMN), and UPDATE.

 ## Setup Instructions

 1. Create a new database or use an existing one.
 2. Execute the provided SQL commands in the order specified to set up the `product_sales` table and populate it with data for over 100 products.
 3. Answer the analysis tasks by writing SQL queries based solely on the specified SQL concepts.
 4. Submit your queries in a clear, organized format.

 ## Database Setup

-Execute the following SQL commands to set up the `product_sales` table and insert data:
+Execute the following SQL commands to set up the `product_sales` table:

 ```sql
 CREATE TABLE product_sales (